Student Financial Responsibility

 - Students are responsible for keeping Charlotte records up to date with their current physical addresses, email addresses, and phone numbers by following the procedures outlined here.

-- Upon leaving enrollment at Charlotte for any reason, it is the student’s responsibility to provide Charlotte with updated contact information for purposes of continued communication regarding any amounts that remain due and owing to Charlotte.
+- Upon leaving enrollment at Charlotte for any reason, it is the student’s responsibility to provide Charlotte with updated contact information for purposes of continued communication regarding any amounts that remain outstanding at Charlotte.

-- By providing Charlotte with a landline or cell phone number(s), students give their consent for Charlotte, its agents, and its collection agents, to contact them at these numbers or at any number that is later acquired for them, and to leave live or pre-recorded messages regarding any accounts or services.
+- By providing Charlotte with phone number(s), students give their consent for Charlotte, its agents, and its collection agents to contact them at these numbers or at any number that is later acquired for them, and to leave live or pre-recorded messages regarding any accounts or services.
 For greater efficiency, calls may be delivered by an auto dialer.

-- Course registration and all written contracts with the University (such as housing, dining, parking, etc.) constitute financial obligations to pay tuition, fees and other charges, and those financial obligations, including prior term charges, are due by the payment due date; otherwise students are subject to course cancellation.
+- Course registration and all written contracts with the University (such as housing, dining, parking, etc.) constitute financial obligations to pay tuition, fees, and other charges.
+These financial obligations, including prior term charges, are due by the payment due date; otherwise students are subject to course cancellation.

 - Students are responsible for withdrawing from Charlotte if they decide not to attend.

 - Students are financially responsible if they remain enrolled, for all charges even if they never attend class.
 Tuition, Housing, and Dining Appeals may be submitted for extenuating circumstances within one year of the term charged.
 Approval is not guaranteed.
 Any decisions routed to the Tuition, Housing & Dining Appeals Committee is final.

 - Students are responsible for reading and understanding the current Tuition Refund Schedule Policies for reduction in hours and withdrawals.

 - Financial obligations are not reduced when students cancel enrollment or withdraw from classes after posted deadlines.